Frequent Asked Questions

 Typically, grant money is only available to assist non-profit organizations.
-If your business is non-profit, you will want to start with the www.grants.gov and Foundation Center web sites.
-However, the availability of grant funds for-profit businesses is extremely limited and typically highly specialized.
+If your business is non-profit, you will want to start with the Grants.gov and Foundation Center websites.
+However, the availability of grant funds for for-profit businesses is extremely limited and typically highly specialized.
 We have found no consistent, reliable source from small businesses either public or private.
 We do not want to discourage you from searching for such funding, but Maryland Capital Enterprises, Inc. is not aware of for-profit grant funding.

 Only the size is limited.
-Micro businesses have no more than 10 employees, including the owner.
-Common micro businesses are tailors, car repair shops, dry cleaners, daycare providers, arts & crafts, computer technology, catering, sewing, fishing charters, and much more.
+Microbusinesses have no more than 10 employees, including the owner.
+Common micro-businesses are tailors, car repair shops, dry cleaners, daycare providers, arts and crafts, computer technology, catering, sewing, fishing charters, and much more.

-Assistance from personal resources, such as family and friends, followed by traditional financing through a local lending institution where you have an established relationship are the most common methods for funding your start-up business.
+Assistance from personal resources, such as family and friends, followed by traditional financing through a local lending institution where you have an established relationship is the most common method for funding your start-up business.
 Some businesses may qualify for assistance in the form of loan guarantees from the Small Business Administration.
 Non-profits organizations such as Maryland Capital Enterprises, Inc. also offer small business loans.

 Office of Minority Business Enterprise

 7201 Corporate Center Drive,

 P.O.
 Box 548

 How do I qualify for a loan through MCE?

 How do I start a new business in Maryland?